evnzt/PlayStation-Save-Manager/README.md

 -   Download the myMC++ engine (first launch only)
 -   Configure the application
 -   Start PlayStation Save Manager
--   *If Build-and-Launch is selected, then it will build the .exe in the Publish folder

 > **Note:** The first launch may take 30--60 seconds while the required
 > engine is downloaded.
 Future launches are much faster.